12.2.2. Safe Casting

 Review

 A UML class diagram of classes related by inheritance.
-Only member varibles are shown.
+The diagram only shows member variables.

 Person